rxn4chemistry/rxn-utilities/README.md

 # RXN utilities package

-This repository contains various Python utilities commonly used in the RXN universe.
+This repository contains general Python utilities commonly used in the RXN universe.
+For utilities related to chemistry, see our other repository [`rxn-chemutils`](https://github.com/rxn4chemistry/rxn-chemutils).

 ## TODO for open-sourcing